In this hands-on guide, you will to implement node autoscaling in EKS cluster using Cluster AutoScaler.

 - The Cluster AutoScaler, which continuously monitors the API server, notices the pods are in a pending state because of resource unavailability.

-- The Cluster AutoScaler analyzes the resource requirement and selects the suitable node group based on the specified expander.
+- The Autoscaler analyzes the resource requirements and selects the most suitable node group based on the configured expander strategy.

 - Then, it gets the ASG associated with the node group and uses AWS APIs to request the ASG to scale nodes.